 The company will do all that it can to make sure the company network is safe and secure.
 Every effort will be made to keep security software up to date.
 Appropriate security measures will include the use of enhanced filtering and protection of firewalls, servers, routers, workstations etc. to prevent accidental or malicious access of company systems and information.
-Digital communications, including amail and internet postings, ever the company network will be communications, including email and internet postings, over the company network, will be monitored in line with the IT, Computer Usage Policy No114.
+Digital communications, including email and internet postings, over the company network, will be monitored in line with the IT, Computer Usage Policy No114.